nmaekawa/deprecated-catchpy-provision/README.md

   `/opt/hx/catchpy/venvs/catchpy/bin/gunicorn_start`
 - gunicorn is configured to talk to nginx via a socket at `/opt/hx/catchpy/venvs/run/gunicorn.sock`
-- django admin user is 'dragonman:password'
+- django admin user is 'user:password'
 - nginx for dev env uses HTTP (HTTPS will require certs that can be verified)

 if all goes well, you should be able to check it out at